andycmaj/TIL/README.md

 export * from './baz'; // re-export all of its exports
 ```

+...into a single module with multiple named exports...
 ```javascript
 import { Foo, Bar, Baz } from '../demo'; // demo/index.ts is implied
 ```